udacity/ipnd-webcasts/Stage_2/2015-09-01-Math-In-Python/README.md

 What this means is that if you add (or subtract, or multiply, divide, take the power of, etc.) an int and a float, your result will be a float.
 The int will actually be converted to a float before the calculation is done!

-##Priority Levels

 ##Operators
-Python has all of the standard mathematical operators:
+Python has all of the standard mathematical binary operators:
+(Here, a binary operator is one that takes two arguments).

 The '+' sign does exactly what you expect it to do; it adds two numbers together.
 The '-' sign does exaclty what you expect it to do as well; it subtracts one number from another to find the difference.